Frederick North, Lord North

-Frederick North, 2nd Earl of Guilford (13 April 1732 – 5 August 1792), better known by his courtesy title Lord North, which he used from 1752 to 1790, was Prime Minister of Great Britain from 1770 to 1782.
-He led the Kingdom of Great Britain through most of the American Revolutionary War.
-He also held a number of other cabinet posts, including Home Secretary and Chancellor of the Exchequer.
+Frederick North, 2nd Earl of Guilford (13 April 1732 – 5 August 1792), (Note: North's birth date is recorded under the Old Style Julian calendar, which was used in Great Britain and Ireland until the adoption of the New Style Gregorian calendar on 14 September 1752.
+The reform moved the calendar 11 days ahead and set the year beginning to 1 January from 25 March.) styled The Honourable Frederick North before 1752 and Lord North between 1752 and 1790, being best known to history by the latter title, was a British statesman who served as Prime Minister of Great Britain from 1770 to 1782.
+Aligned with the Whigs from 1754, he had developed strong Tory sympathies by the time he became Chancellor of the Exchequer in 1767.
+North is most often remembered for losing the 13 colonies in the American Revolutionary War.
+The war ended in 1783 with the Treaty of Paris, as part of which Britain recognised American independence.

 North's reputation among historians has varied wildly, reaching its lowest point in the late 19th century, when he was depicted as a creature of King George III and an incompetent who lost the American colonies.
 In the early 20th century a revised view emerged which emphasised his strengths in administering the Treasury, handling the House of Commons, and in defending the Church of England.
 The historian Herbert Butterfield, however, argued that his indolence was a barrier to efficient crisis management; he neglected his role in supervising the entire war effort.